Larry DobyLawrence Eugene Doby

 Perhaps no one is more remembered for being second than Larry Doby.

-He was the second African-American to play Major League Baseball in the modern era after Jackie Robinson.
-He was the second African-American manager of a major league club after Frank Robinson.
+He was the second African-American to play in the National League or American League – but the first in the AL – in the modern era after Jackie Robinson.
+He was the second Black manager of an AL or NL club after Frank Robinson.

 He may have been second in those two regards, but Larry Doby was so much more.